theodora-yko/GNN_diagnostics/README.md

 - [ ] implement influence function from https://arxiv.org/pdf/1703.04730.pdf
 - [ ] link manual_masks with influence function and improve accuracy

-## Challenges ToT
+## Challenges
-- reaching the accuracy level of the example I was imitating smh took SO long
+- [X] reaching the accuracy level of the example I was imitating
-- switching between different types of data (ESPECIALLY torch tensors)
+- [X] switching between different types of data (ESPECIALLY torch tensors)
-- understanding the structure of a PyG dataset, was very confused initially
+- [X] understanding the structure of a PyG dataset, was very confused initially
-- each training takes time to compute, and with a bigger epoch size, it was often the case that I had to wait for several minutes to figure out there is an error in my code.
+- [X] each training takes time to compute, and with a bigger epoch size, it was often the case that I had to wait for several minutes to figure out there is an error in my code.